Nahim2003/DevOps-Learning-Terraform/wordpress-terraform/README.md

 | `terraform.tfstate.backup` | 🔄  Backup of last known state                   |

 > ⚠️ `.terraform/` is excluded to avoid pushing large provider binaries.
-Terraform will re
+Terraform will re-download them as needed.

 ---